 If such a modification is carried out because of financial difficulties of the counterparty/issuer, then the gain or loss is presented together with impairment losses.
-In other cases, it is presented as interest income calculated using the effective interest method (see Note 3(f)).
+In other cases, it is presented as interest income calculated using the effective interest method (Note 3(e)).